jmaslanka/security-django/README.md

 # Project

-## Random project to experiment with Django and security.
+### Random project to experiment with Django and security.

 #### SSL configuration is quite restrictive.
-Enabling TLsv1.1 (or 1.0) can help, DP params are enabled only with 256 bit keys.
+Enabling TLsv1.1 (or 1.0) can help, DH params are enabled only with 256 bit keys.

 ![SSL configuration](https://s3.eu-central-1.amazonaws.com/manager-static/manual_upload/f1b7eb93-194a-4e18-b103-a10e469285fb.png)